 Stronger Natural Wormers For Dogs

-For lungworm in dogs, you may need to go nuclear or see a natural vet for some wormwood and black walnut hull.
-However I don’t recommend wandering down this path aimlessly on your own without the necessary hand-holding of a good natural vet.
+For lungworm in dogs, you may need to go nuclear or see a natural vet for some wormwood and black walnut hulls.
+However, I don’t recommend wandering down this path aimlessly on your own without the necessary hand-holding of a good natural holistic vet.

 You can get “faecal egg counts” as a natural dewormer for dogs for as little as €15!!!

 Many vets will provide the service of faecal egg counts.
 This is where you bring a fresh poo sample with you to the vet on check-up day.
 For as little as €15, the vet will tell you if he has worms or not.
 If he does, you can decide which way to go.
 If he doesn’t, you have saved him a more expensive chemical worm treatment.